EnsembleUI/ensemble-react/.changeset/yellow-avocados-fold.md

 "@ensembleui/react-runtime": patch
 ---

-fix: added support for options in values in multiselect
+fix: added support for object in values in multiselect